htcondor/htcondor/docs/man-pages/condor_ssh_to_job.rst

 causes *condor\_ssh\_to\_job* to attempt to connect to the corresponding instance via *ssh*.
 This attempts invokes *ssh* directly, bypassing the HTCondor networking layer.
-It supplies *ssh* with the public DNS name of the instance and the name of the file with the new key pair’s private key.
+It supplies *ssh* with the public DNS name of the instance and the name of the file with the new key pair's private key.
 For the connection to succeed, the instance must have started an *ssh* server, and its security group(s) must allow connections on port
 22. Conventionally, images will allow logins using the key pair on a